Tribalism: Negative outcomes

 Anthropologists engage in ongoing debate on the phenomenon of warfare among tribes.
 While fighting typically and certainly occurs among horticultural tribes, an open question remains whether such warfare is a typical feature of hunter-gatherer life or is an anomaly found only in certain circumstances, such as scarce resources (as with the Inuit or Arabs) or only among food-producing societies.

 Certain tribes use forms of subsistence such as horticulture and foraging that cannot yield the same number of absolute calories as agriculture.
-Those subsistance methods thus limit those tribal populations significantly, especially when compared to agricultural populations.
+Those subsistence methods thus limit those tribal populations significantly, especially when compared to agricultural populations.
 Jesse Mathis writes in War Before Civilization that examples exist with low percentage rates of casualties in tribal battle, and some tribal battles were much more lethal as a percentage of population than, for example, the Battle of Gettysburg.
 He concludes that no evidence consistently indicates that primitive battles are proportionately less lethal than civilized ones.

 The realistic conflict theory is a model of intergroup conflict, arguing that in a real or perceived zero-sum system, conflicts arise over shared interests for finite resources.
 The 1954 Robbers Cave experiment involved researchers putting 12-year-old boys into groups, where they formed their own ingroups, before then developing hostility and negativity towards the other group during simulated conflict over finite resources in a zero-sum game.